aommoaGitHub/Deep_learning_with_TensorRT/README.md

 - https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html
 - https://developer.nvidia.com/tensorrt

+## Progress
+**the main file is /notebook/main.ipynb**
+**28-6-19** All code for inferencing Keras Model with TensorRT is done but there are 2 bugs
+	1. Cannot optimize the frozen model to TensorRT graph
+	2. Cannot inferencing

 ## Keras Workflow
 ![alt text](https://github.com/ardianumam/Tensorflow-TensorRT/blob/master/pictures/Keras_to_TensorRT.png)
 - https://github.com/jeng1220/KerasToTensorRT -- I cannot run it.
 Could you solve it?